 Beth is a journalist who has lived in France, Congo, China, Ivory Coast, Malaysia, India, Canada & Thailand, covering stories in more than 25 countries for The Associated Press & other news organizations.

-She found her writing voice as a Peace Corps Volunteer in the Democratic Republic of Congo (which was then called Zaire) and got her master's in journalism from Northwestern University.
+She found her writing voice as a Peace Corps Volunteer in the Democratic Republic of Congo (then called Zaire) and got her master's in journalism from Northwestern University.
 After a year-long internship at The New York Times, Beth headed to Beijing to edit a Chinese news magazine and freelance for U.S. dailies while studying Mandarin.

 Beth joined The AP in Miami, moved up to the International Desk in New York and took her first overseas assignment as a West Africa correspondent, covering politics, health, and society, as well as tucking in and out of the civil wars in Sierra Leone, Liberia and Congo.